oskitone/poly555/assembly_guide/docs/3d-printing-parts-and-slicing.md

 5. **Volume wheel:**
    And the volume wheel fits onto a potentiometer and is exposed on the enclosure's side.

+### Reduced test case

+Wondering what that sixth file called "reduced_test_case" is for?

+This is optional but helpful for confirming your printer and slicer will be able to print the full POLY555 and have it assemble as expected.
+It takes about 30min.

+If the test case's two pieces are difficult to fit together successfully after printing, revisit your slicer settings and ensure the printer is calibrated.
+Repeat until successful.

 ## Slicing recommendations

 | Piece                | Layer height | Color change | Print time |